ucbl/WoT-reasoning-internship-2019/README.md

 ## Credits

-This project was realized during a first year master degree internship funded by the computer science department of Université Claude Bernard Lyon 1.
+This project was realized during [Nicolas Condomitti](https://github.com/DanielC-N)'s first year master degree internship and funded by the computer science department of Université Claude Bernard Lyon 1.